-The connection to the external time sources is already enabled and configured in parameterization, for example NTP under Time Service - NTP or a Modbus time source in a Modbus AFB. ⇒ section Parameterizing NTP in enSuite (p.
-40)
+- The connection to the external time sources is already enabled and configured in parameterization, for example NTP under Time Service NTP or a Modbus time source in a Modbus AFB. ⇒ Parameterizing NTP in enSuite (p.
+43) - The desired parameterization is opened in the branch <Device> - Basic System O Time Service.